-SRSS recipients in Band 5 must actively contribute to ongoing Continued Eligibility Reviews with their DIBP Status Resolution Officer.
-This review will focus on the SRSS recipient's on-going vulnerabilities, progress towards status resolution and continued engagement with the Department.
+The SRSS Provider must ensure that the review focuses on the SRSS recipient's on-aging vulnerabilities. progress towards resolving barriers that are impacting on immigration status resolution and continued engagement with the Department.

-The template will require the following information to be updated:
+The Continued Eligibility Review template will require the following information to be updated, with a focus on outlining how the barriers are preventing an individual from resolving their immigration status:

-- Housing
+- Housing \

 - Physical health

 - Mental health

 - Income benefits

 - Family issues

 - Community resources and social network

 - Employment

 - Language and education

 - Meaningful engagement activities

 - Legal/IOM

 - Critical incidents

 - Timeframes and goals in transitioning off services.